Anwarvic/ConvS2S/README.md

 # Conv-Seq2Seq
-This is my attempt to implement the "[Convolutional Sequence to Sequence Learning](https://arxiv.org/pdf/1705.03122.pdf)" paper published by FacebookAI in 2017 using PyTorch.
-My implementation has been done fully using PyTorch and PyTorchAudio.
+This is my attempt to implement the "[Convolutional Sequence to Sequence Learning](https://arxiv.org/pdf/1705.03122.pdf)" paper published by FacebookAI in 2017.
+My implementation has been done fully using PyTorch and PyTorchText.

 The aim of this paper is to use a Convolution networks as a new architecture for translation.
 One of the major defects of Seq2Seq models is that it can’t